The Harriet Irving Botanical Gardens are beautiful, serene, and stimulating – perfect for a contemplative walk in nature, a field trip or a tour.

 • Admire the wildflowers, leaving them undisturbed for others to enjoy.

-Gardens: Dawn until dusk (weather permitting.)
+Gardens: Open daily from dawn until dusk (weather permitting.)
 The gardens are closed when the winds exceed 50 km/hour or when conditions are unsafe.

 Wheelchair/Stroller Accessibility: Wherever possible, the layout and routing of the pathways provides gentle grades for comfortable pedestrian and wheelchair access; however, in some areas, steps do exist.